micro-manager/pycro-manager/docs/source/backends.rst

 The location where Java was installed will be printed, which should be something like: ``/Users/pm/.jdk/jdk-11.0.14.1+1``.
 Next, find the location of the java application on this path, which is likely found by appending ``/Contents/Home/bin/java``.

-Now, you're ready to run headless mode with this installed Java version.
-You just need to pass the location of Java to the ``start_headless`` function:
+Now headless mode can be run with this installed Java version by passing the location of Java to the ``start_headless`` function:

 .. code-block:: python